The extended special

 and the wave number

-is also the function of (where is the wavelength).
+is the wavelength).
 In the general case, in the Lorentz transformations

 instead of the speed of light propagation in the vacuum, we must substitute the